2005 Egyptian parliamentary election

 Parliamentary elections were held in Egypt in three-stage elections in November and December 2005 to elect 444 of the 454 members of the People's Assembly.
 The elections formed the Eighth Assembly since the adoption of the 1971 Constitution.
-Over 7,000 candidates competed in 222 constituencies for the Assembly's 444 elected seats.
+A total of 5,267 candidates competed in 222 constituencies for the Assembly's 444 elected seats.

-They were viewed as yet another test to the current wave of political reform, occurring only 2 months after the first multi-candidate presidential elections.
-Although the ruling National Democratic Party (NDP) maintained its majority and control of the Assembly, large gains were made by others at the expense of the NDP.
+They came only two months after the first multi-candidate presidential elections in Egypt's history, the previous voting procedure being by referendum.
+Although the ruling National Democratic Party (NDP) maintained its majority and control of the Assembly with 311 seats (72%), unprecedented gains were made by the Muslim Brotherhood who took 88 seats, while the rest of the opposition took 24 seats.
+Ten further seats are appointed by the president, while 12 were still undecided at the end of the final round awaiting court rulings.

 Further importance is attached to these elections as a party must achieve 5% of the seats in the Assembly to field a candidate in the next Egyptian presidential elections in 2011.

 Electoral system

 The election process ran in the three stages from November 7 to December 9, 2005 using single member plurality, with over 32 million registered voters in the 222 constituencies.
 Official registration for the candidates began on October 12, 2005.

 The role of the police is restricted to maintaining peace and order at the polling stations without interference in the voting process or entering the voting stations.